Milad-Akarie/auto_route_library/README.md

 Now if we navigate to `/dashboard/users` we will be taken to the `DashboardPage` and the `UsersPage` will be shown inside of it.

-What if want to show one of the child pages at `/dashboard`? we can simply do that by giving the child routes an empty path `''` or set it as initial.
+What if want to show one of the child pages at `/dashboard`?
+We can simply do that by giving the child routes an empty path `''` or set it as initial.

 ```dart
    AutoRoute(